msouvatdy/diverse-ansible-roles/README.md

-# diverse-ansible-roles
+# Diverse-ansible-roles
 This is a random project.
-All roles have been tested on debian 11
+All roles have been tested on debian 11 for the moment.

 # What kind of roles ?

 In each role folder, there is a README that explain all variables used by the role and how to use it.

-Some roles are not developed yet
+> **Note:** Some roles are not developed or fully developed yet.

 | Role | Purpose of the role|
 |----------------|-------------------------------|